strands-project/strands_tabletop_perception/README.md

 rosrun manual_table_storer store.py LGType my_magic_table
 ```

-5) Print out an A3 calibration patter, found in `chessboards/chessboards/boards/A3 cal.pdf`.
+5) Print out an A3 calibration pattern, found in `chessboards/chessboards/boards/A3 cal.pdf`.
 Stick it to some card.

 6) Place the calibration pattern on to the table, with the centre of the board at your origin and the x & y axis aligned with your axis.
 See image above.